CN3ves/DataScienceNotes/pages/python.md

 number = number + 1
 print(number)
 ```

-COMMENT ON VARIABLE NAMING: do not name variables with function names.
+COMMENT ON VARIABLE NAMING: do not name variables with reserved names.
 WHAT ARE THE BEST PRACTICES?

+## Contants
+## Reserved words

+Every programming language has specific group of words that are associate with a specific meaning.
+These are know as reserved words and shouldn't be used for anything else but their original purpose.
+There are a number of reserved words in Python that are important to know.
+As they are fundamental building blocks of the Python syntax they can be introduced as required.

+Reserved words in Python include:
+  * False
+  * True
+  * None
+  * and
+  * as
+  * assert
+  * break
+  * class
+  * if
+  * def
+  * del
+  * elif
+  * else
+  * except
+  * return
+  * for
+  * from
+  * global
+  * try
+  * import
+  * in
+  * is
+  * lambda
+  * while
+  * not
+  * or
+  * pass
+  * raise
+  * finally
+  * continue
+  * nonlocal
+  * with
+  * yield

 # Basic types
 ## Numbers